avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

   The `plot3` function is used to plot the relationship between three different variables.
 It creates a three-dimensional graph with x, y, and z axes.
 You can set the dimensions, titles, and scale of these axes easily with their respective functions.
 The arguments of the `plot3` function are similar to the `plot` function in that the first argument is your x variable and the second argument is the y variable, but differs in that the third argument is not a `linespec` argument but your third variable.
 The `linespec` argument becomes the fourth (and potentially final) argument in the `plot3` function.
 It functions much the same as it does in the `plot` function.

   The same plotting tricks that can be done with the `plot` function can also be done with the `plot3` function.
 You can plot multiple lines, all with different data patterns, line widths, colors, etc. You can also animate them to convey time.
-One common usage for `plot3` graphs are to show a particle's motion in three-dimensional space, with the x, y, and z coordinates representing the particles coordinate at any time *t*, represented by the animation.
+One common usage for `plot3` graphs are to show a particle's motion in three-dimensional space, with the x, y, and z coordinates representing the particles location at any given time *t*, represented by the animation.

 - figure

   the `figure` function creates a new figure element.
 Following uses of the `plot` function will write onto this new `figure` element instead of overwriting the previous plot on the previous figure element.
+Useful for when you want to have multiple plots but don't want to plots to overlap.

 - hold